Josh-XT/AGiXT/docs/1-Getting started/Quick Start.md

 ./AGiXT.sh
 ```

 Then follow the prompts to run or update AGiXT either locally or with Docker.
-We generally recommend running with Docker.
+We strongly recommend running with Docker and do not support running locally, it is only an option for development use.

 - Access the web interface at http://localhost:8501
 - Access the AGiXT API documentation at http://localhost:7437